apache/sis-site/content/epsg.md

 if the <code style="white-space:normal">org.apache.sis.non-free:​sis-epsg:​{{% version %}}</code> dependency is on the classpath
 (see [above section](#maven-epsg)).
 If non-empty, the database should contain the tables created by SQL scripts downloaded from [EPSG][EPSG].
-**Note thas as of Apache SIS 1.2, only EPSG dataset version 9 is supported.
-EPSG datasets version 10 and later are not yet supported.**

 ## Registration by Java code    {#setup}